serenity-is/docs/getting_started/installing_serene_from_visual_studio_gallery.md

 ## Creating a New Project in Visual Studio

-Start Visual Studio (if it was already open, restart it).
-Click `Create a new project` on the startup screen (or from the menu `File` => `New Project`).
+Start Visual Studio (if it was already open, restart it), and click `Create a new project` on the startup screen, or select `File` => `New Project` from the menu.

 ![Create a new project](img/startup-new-project.png)

-If not displayed already, find `Serene` using the top search input, and select `SERENE`.
+If it isn't already displayed, use the search box at the top to find `Serene`, then select `SERENE`.

 ![Serene template selection](img/new-serene-selection.png)

 Name your application something like `MyCompany`, `MyProduct`, or `HelloSerenity`, or leave the default name `Serene1`.

 Please don't name it `Serenity`.
 It may conflict with other Serenity assemblies.

-You should use Pascal casing, e.g. a name that starts with a `Capital Letter`.
+You should use Pascal casing, for example a name that starts with a capital letter.
 Don't name your project something like `myProject`.

 Click `OK`.

-## Feature Selection
+## Selecting Features

-Serene will prompt you to choose features you would like to see.
+Serene will prompt you to choose the features you would like to include.

 ![Feature selection](img/feature-selection.png)

-The listed features/samples are all optional.
-Initially, we recommend you leave them all checked so that you might have a look at how they are implemented.
+All of the listed features/samples are optional.
+Initially, we recommend you leave them all checked so you can see how they are implemented.

-After having some experience with Serene, you might create a new application and clear all these checkboxes to have a bare minimum project.
+Once you have some experience with Serene, you can create a new application and clear all of these checkboxes for a bare-minimum project.

-Choose features you like, click `OK` and take a break while Visual Studio creates the solution.
+Choose the features you like, click `OK`, and take a break while Visual Studio creates the solution.